Netherlands

 You’ll start with a consultation with a Go International travel advisor.
 Then, we’ll go over eligibility checks, resume screening, matching you with suitable host companies based on your profile, interview preparation, and final placement confirmation, working closely with us throughout the process.

-We recommend starting the process 3-5 months before your desired internship start date to allow ample time for consultation, matching, interviews, and visa processing.
+We recommend starting the process 3-5 months before your desired arrival to allow ample time for visa processing and preparation for arrival.

 You can stay and work in the Netherlands for up to 12 months under the Working Holiday Program.
 You can’t extend your residence permit through the Working Holiday Program.
 You can participate in the Young Workers Exchange Program after the Working Holiday Program – as long as you still remain eligible.